-Restoration, Restore, or Ecological Restoration - The re-establishment or upgrading of impaired ecological shoreline processes or functions.
+Restore, Restoration or Ecological Restoration - See WAC 173-26-020 - Definitions.
+The reestablishment or upgrading of impaired ecological shoreline processes or functions.
 This may be accomplished through measures including, but not limited to, re-vegetation, removal of intrusive shoreline structures and removal or treatment of toxic materials.
-For the purposes of permitting, proposals for fish acclimation facilities are considered a form of restoration.
 Restoration does not imply a requirement for returning the shoreline area to aboriginal or pre- European settlement conditions.

 Review Activity- Those activities that would be subject to review by the City.
 This definition includes a) new or expanded shoreline developments, modifications, and uses, b) the subdivision and short subdivision of real property, c) application of pesticides, fertilizers and/or other chemicals, d) normal maintenance or repair of existing shoreline development, modifications, and uses, and e) other activities as specifically described in this SMP.
-This definition does not include activities occurring as an inherent result of an approved or nonconforming shoreline development, modification, and or use (e.g. delivery and sales in commercial and industrial developments, eating and sleeping in residential developments, recreational activities on recreational lands, etc.).
+This definition does not include activities occurring as an inherent result of an approved or nonconforming shoreline development, modification, and/or use (e.g. delivery and sales in commercial and industrial developments, eating and sleeping in residential developments, recreational activities on recreational lands, etc.).